yhagio/tutorialedge.net/content/python/python-project-layout.md

 - requirements.txt
 - setup.py
 - runtime.py
+- travis.yml
 ~~~

+The majority of your projects code will fall under the second `mypackage/` directory and will from there be split up into distinct modules.

+We split all of our projects tests into a separate `tests/` directory as well as creating a `bin/` directory for any scripts that we want in our project.

 > Under Construction - This is a placeholder for an article that is currently under construction